0x2f-bin-0x2f-sh/ART---A-Radio-Telescope/README.md

 #### CONFOUNDING VARIABLES:

 1)	There is likely to be other forms of electromagnetic emission from Earth based sources operating around the 1.420e9 Hz frequency.
-This could cause spikes or interference with the results, so strong calibration and testing is required in built up areas, and remote areas to establish a baseline.
+This could cause peaks or interference with the results, so strong calibration and testing is required in built up areas, and remote areas to establish a baseline.
 2)	Doppler shift – due to the size of the galaxy, there is likely to be some doppler shift recorded due to the fact the galaxy is moving – at this time I do not know how significant the effect of the doppler shift will be on my results, but this should be obvious with small (and linear?) changes in the frequency around the line of the hydrogen emission.

 #### PRE-SETUP: